 Right eye view (generated)

-Even in sequences with fast motion, our results demonstrate superior performace.
+Even in sequences with fast motion, our results demonstrate superior performance.

 Left eye view